autistic toothbrush

 What are the Different Types of Autistic Toothbrushes?

-There are three main types of autistic toothbrushes, each having its own unique properties.
+There are three main types of autistic toothbrushes, each having its own unique properties that offer cleaning advantages to improve gum health.
 So it’s good to look at a few different options to see what works best.
 These are:

 3-Sided Toothbrushes

-The 3-Sided Toothbrush is most similar to regular manual toothbrushes, except they have three brushes arranged in a V shape to brush all three sides of the tooth at once.
-This reduces the amount of time needed to brush teeth, causing much less stress to the user.
-They also come in different sizes to accommodate for different tooth widths.
+The 3-Sided Toothbrush is most similar to ordinary toothbrushes, except the soft, end-rounded bristles are arranged in an advanced wrap-around design to brush all three sides of the tooth at once.
+This three-sided design reduces the amount of time needed to brush teeth, causing much less stress to the user.
+They also come in different sizes and angled bristles to accommodate for different tooth widths.

-The vibrating electric toothbrush, like the manual toothbrushes mentioned above, also comes with three-sided toothbrush heads.
-These work almost identically to an automatic regular toothbrush in that you hold them over the tooth, rather than brush with more movement.
+The vibrating electric toothbrush, like the manual toothbrushes mentioned above, also comes with toothbrush heads with a 3-sided design.
+These power brushes work almost identically to an automatic regular toothbrush in that you hold them over the tooth, rather than brush with more movement for effective plaque removal.

 U-Shaped Brush with Curved Bristles